hafbau/lecture_notes/w10d1/notes.md

     + And a React frontend; if we have enough time
     + The focus though is more on the Rails API

 Any Questions??
-Let's begin!
+Let's do this???
+Let's do this!

 ### Rails API [40m]

-Name??: officeBnB // deskStack //
+Name??:

 - user should be able to see all listings
 - user should be able to list their home office